bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README-short.md

 ## Usage

-To set up the duckDB database with our raw csv data, simply run a single command:
+To set up the duckDB database with our raw csv data, first ensure that all csvs are in the correct format (UTF-8).
+This can be done by running the `sei_dbt.sh` file from a git bash command line (**not a windows command prompt!**):

+`./sei_dbt.sh`

+Then, to run through the dbt pipeline, simply run a single command:

 `dbt run`